Golden-headed manakin

 The golden-headed manakin (Ceratopipra erythrocephala) is a small passerine bird which breeds in tropical Central and South America in both wet and dry forests, secondary growth and plantations.
 It is a small manakin, about 9.4 cm long.
 Males are entirely black apart from a golden head, yellow bill, white and red thighs and pink legs.
 Females and juveniles are olive-green with pink legs.
 At breeding time, males are involved in a cooperative lekking behaviour during which they jump, slide and dart from perch to perch.
 This is a fairly common species with a wide range, and the International Union for Conservation of Nature has rated its conservation status as being of "least concern".

+Taxonomy

+The golden-headed manakin was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae under the binomial name Parus erythrocephalus.
+Linnaeus based his account on the "Golden-headed black tit-mouse" that had been described and illustrated in 1743 by the English naturalist George Edwards in his book A Natural History of Uncommon Birds.
+Edwards had sketched a mounted specimen that belonged to Charles Lennox, the 2nd Duke of Richmond.
+The Duke believed that his specimen had been collected in the Dutch colony of Surinam in South America.
+Although Linnaeus specified the type locality as South America, this has been restricted to Suriname.
+The specific epithet erythrocephala combines the Ancient Greek ερυθρος/eruthros meaning "red" with -κεφαλος/-kephalos meaning "-headed".
+The golden-headed manakin is now one of five species placed in the genus Ceratopipra that was introduced 1854 by French naturalist Charles Lucien Bonaparte.